Passwd-file¶

 accounts are different from the system accounts.

-If only using the result for name:password:uid:gid
+If only using the result for name:password:uid:gid and not using

 Password database extra fields you may be able to